 We are excited to announce that we are looking for an experienced Interim Recruitment Director to join the team at Ernest Hunter Green.
-We have spent the last 3.5 years establishing our brand in the permanent recruitment world across Marketing, Digital, Finance and Sales and we are proud of what we’ve achieved.
+We have spent the last 4 years establishing our brand in the permanent recruitment world across Marketing, Sales, Digital and Finance and we are proud of what we’ve achieved.
 The next stage

 Ernest Hunter Green discuss the importance of Health, happiness and general all-round wellbeing in the workplace: We set out to create what we thought was the optimum working environment for recruiters like us – people who have created a successful career for themselves but who wanted to be part of a grown-up business that lets them

 Getting an offer is a great feeling, there’s no denying that.
 All those hours of preparation, rehearsal, interviewing, waiting, negotiating and, finally, the reward at the end of it all.
 But what about the other role you are at final stage with?
 Do you spurn it like a jilted lover, or do you give it

 To Indignity and Beyond – a practical guide to leaving your ego at the door and navigating redundancy Reality checks are never pleasant.
 The suit that goes from slim fit to bursting at the seams; the haircut that goes from trendy side parting to obvious combover; the marriage that goes from date night to ‘don’t

 A cautionary tale of more haste less speed.
 Life is like a box of recruiters – too many at once will make you sick Picture the scene: it’s 6pm on a Friday and you’re about to log off, when suddenly you get a call to say a key member of the team has just resigned.